crystalsu2008/MayaMiscTools/README.md

   MayaMiscTools is a collection for many Maya Python or MEL scripts.
 It's witten in Python.

 How to use:
   Put all scripts in your Maya scripts folder then start Maya.
-Type and execute "MayaMiscTools" in command line or Script Editor.
+Type and execute following commands in Script Editor Python table.
+  >>>import maya_misc_tools
+  >>>maya_misc_tools.openUI()

 Functions:
-  1)batchProcessingFiles()
-    bpf.py
-    This function is used to batch processing Maya scene files with a MEL script.
+  1)UniqueNameManager()
+    This class is used to find out all dag nodes those have same name, and fix the problem.